This website uses cookies

 A new field is populated inside my custom post type where I can define the publisher of my book.
 That’s all we needed to do to set up our WordPress for sending our data to our ReactJS web application.

-To build React apps, you need to have the following dependencies installed on your computer.
+Make sure you have the following dependencies installed on your computer before building React apps.

 • NodeJS & NPM.